brief-ds/brief-ds.github.io/_posts/2025-09-25-tensorflow-mlx.md

 cProfile's output clearly ranks each forward or backward function of the mathematical operators by the total time, under the `tottime` column.
 On one run, the most costly was the tensordot operation (tensor multiplication), followed by the differentiation of the element-wise multiplication.

 ### micrograd is comparable in performance
-micrograd turns out not to lose out in performance.
+micrograd turns out not to be at a disadvantage.
 We benchmarked the model behind [https://tsterm.com](https://tsterm.com) written with different libraries.
 The shorter the run time is the better.

 |  Hardware | Operating System |   TensorFlow  | MLX |  micrograd  |
 | --------- | ----------- | ------------- | ------ | ----- |